Anna Faris is a rarity in young Hollywood — a fairly known

 Throw in a few token love interests (including Colin Hanks for Faris’

-character) and some scheming counterparts — in the form of the girls
+character), some bureaucratic bit players (Christopher McDonald and Beverly D’Angelo) both sympathetic and hard-line, and some scheming counterparts — in the form of the girls

 GED to figure out where this is all headed.